-The primary considerations for all protected and notable species at the Site are based upon the availability of suitable habitat to support the species between 1990 and 2021.
+The primary considerations for all protected and notable species at the Site are based upon the availability of suitable habitat.
 In all cases the likelihood of presence or indeed absence was addressed in congruence with an assessment of habitat availability to maintain a species at a favourable conservation status at the Site level.
-Where doubt over presence was perceived owing to the retrospective nature of the assessment a conservative prediction was made in favour of likely presence.
+Where doubt over presence is perceived a conservative prediction is made in favour of likely presence.
 It is noteworthy that some species may have colonised the Site as a consequence of the transition from pastoral flat habitat toward the availability of cliff faces as a consequence of quarrying activities, for example peregrine falcon, which is discussed later in the report.